Little Falls Powerhouse Redevelopment

 Natural Gas Pipe Replacement

 Avista continues a major project to systematically replace portions of older natural gas distribution pipe.
 The project is replacing hundreds of miles of natural gas pipeline to support a continuation of reliable service for our customers.
-In 2015, work will take place across all three states we serve, including Spokane, WA, Post Falls, ID, Lewiston, ID, Medford, OR and more.
-Learn more about this work and view all locations scheduled for 2015 here.
+In 2016, work will take place across all three states we serve, including Spokane, WA, Genesee, ID, Klamath Falls, OR and more.
+Learn more about this work and view all locations scheduled for 2016 here.

 Washington Advanced Metering Infrastructure

 Avista continues to invest in modernizing our grid to meet current and future energy needs.
-In 2015, Avista is planning for the deployment of Advanced Metering Infrastructure (AMI) in Washington.
-This multi-year AMI project includes installing advanced meters, beginning in 2016.
+In 2016, Avista is planning for the future deployment of Advanced Metering Infrastructure (AMI) in Washington.
+This multi-year AMI project includes installation of advanced meters in the future.

 Advanced meters allow for two-way communication between Avista and customers.
 The technology creates the foundation for future customer benefits, including faster outage detection and restoration of service, plus near real-time energy use information and energy usage alerts.
 These capabilities will allow customers to better understand and manage their energy use.